Expensify/App/README.md

         | **Leave**  | ❌ |  ✅ |  ❌ | ✅
         | **Can be removed**  | ❌ |  ✅ | ✅ | ✅

-        - **Creator can't leave or be removed from their own workspace**
+        - Creator can't leave or be removed from their own workspace
-        - **Admins can't leave from the workspace**
+        - Admins can't leave from the workspace
-        - **Admins can remove other workspace admins, as well as workspace members, and invited guests**
+        - Admins can remove other workspace admins, as well as workspace members, and invited guests
-        - **Creator can remove other workspace admins, as well as workspace members, and invited guests**
+        - Creator can remove other workspace admins, as well as workspace members, and invited guests
-        - **Members and Auditoes can't invite or remove from the workspace they were invited to**
+        - Members and Auditors cannot invite or remove anyone from the workspace

     2. #### Workspace #announce room
         |   |  Member(Employee/User) | Admin |  Auditor?